DmitryStarkin/android_async_lib/README.md

 Operations are performed using an executor that is passed as the first parameter.
 The library contains a Class that provides implementations of [Executor](https://developer.android.com/reference/java/util/concurrent/Executor):

-globalSingleTreadPoll - operations are performed on a thread pool with a single thread that exists in a single instance within the application process.
+globalSingleTreadPoll - operations are performed on a [ThreadPool](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) with a single thread that exists in a single instance within the application process.

-globalMultiThreadPoll - operations are performed on a thread pool with a starting number of threads equal to the number of processors + 1
+globalMultiThreadPoll - operations are performed on a [ThreadPool](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) with a starting number of threads equal to the number of processors + 1
 and a maximum number of threads equal to the number of processors * 2. this pool exists in a single instance within the application process.

 newSingleThreadPoll() - the same as globalSingleTreadPoll but return new instance each time

 newMultiThreadPoll() - the same as globalMultiThreadPoll but return new instance each time

+newThread() - a new [Thread](https://developer.android.com/reference/java/lang/Thread) is created for execution each time

-newThread () - a new thread is created for execution each time
+newHandlerThread() - a new [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread) is created for execution each time

-currentThread () - task is performed in the calling thread
+currentThread() - task is performed in the calling thread

-mainThread () - task is performed in the main thread
+mainThread() - task is performed in the main thread

+Executors, in addition to global ones, can be linked to the lifecycle of an Activity or Fragment using the connectToLifecycle(owner: LifecycleOwner) method

+There are extensions for [LifecycleOwner](https://developer.android.com/reference/androidx/lifecycle/LifecycleOwner) that do this automatically

-You can use your own implementation of the Executor (see [ThreadDoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) for example)
+You can use your own implementation of the Executor (see [ThreadPoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) for example)
 or get it using Java factory Executors See [Executors](https://developer.android.com/reference/java/util/concurrent/Executors)

 For convenience the library includes extension functions for the Executor interface